 GENERAL INFORMATION: All businesses, by Law, must have its names registered.
 Sole proprietorships and general partnerships must file with the county clerk’s office.
 Registering your business name under the Assumed Business Name Act does not prevent anyone from using your business name.
 The only way to prevent someone from using your business name is to file as a corporation or have a trademark for your name.
 Check the Fees Chart for filing and publication fees and the letter for specific filing instructions.

-WHO MUST FILE: Anyone using a name (other than his/her own personal name, i.e. John Doe or Sally Smith) for his/her business.
+WHO MUST FILE: Anyone conducting business in the County using a name (other than his/her own personal name, i.e. John Doe or Sally Smith) for his/her business.
 Note: By adding any word to your own personal name constitutes an assumed name (i.e. John Doe Company or Sally Smith Computer Service).

 CORPORATE FILINGS: All corporations must file their names with the Secretary of State’s Office.
 The Articles of Corporation are filed with the Recorder’s Office.
 If the corporation is doing business as another name (i.e. TLC Lawns, Inc. d/b/a Bug-B-Gone), the corporation (TLC Lawns, Inc.) must file an assumed name certificate (Bug-B-Gone) with the County Clerk’s office.
 At least one corporate officer must sign the assumed name certificate.